This page was last updated on October 6, 2020.

 If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your primary medical provider for medical advice.
 The CDC offers guidance on additional steps to take if you are sick, you are caring for someone who is sick, or disinfecting your home if someone is sick.

-If you are a student and feel unwell, contact the Health Center at 732-987-2756 or your primary medical provider by phone.
-If you are an employee, call your primary medical provider or urgent care facility first to discuss your symptoms.
+If you are a resident student and feel unwell, remain in your room and contact the Health Center at 732-987-2756.
+If you are a commuter student, you should stay home and call your primary medical provider and the Health Center at 732-987-2756.
+If you are an employee, you should stay at home and call your primary medical provider or urgent care facility first to discuss your symptoms.

 The New Jersey Department of Health maintains a dashboard of COVID-19 cases and their distribution by county.